 In August 2019 the OHA VISTA celebrated it's 10th year and conducted a program evaluation, culminating in a report

 A Summary Evaluation: Looking Back at Ten Years of Individual, Organizational, and System-Level Impacts (2009 – 2019).
 The evaluation explored the program’s impact on VISTA members, the public health workforce, organizations VISTA members serve, public health systems VISTA members have developed or reinforced, and poverty alleviation.
-Check back soon to read the detailed report, which will be published soon!

 Explore open positions around Oregon